-The Operator has budgeted to drill two wells during the period April 1, 2012 to March 31, 2013 to a depth of 1,500 meters on the RJ 20 Block.
-On May 7, 2012, OIL spudded a third exploratory well at Punam-1 in the RJ-20 block to a planned target depth of 1,250 meters.
+The Operator has budgeted to drill two wells during the period April 1, 2012 to March 31, 2013 to a depth of 1,500 meters on the RJ20 Block.
+On May 7, 2012, OIL spudded a third exploratory well at Punam-1 in the RJ-20 block to a planned target depth of 1,250 meters and on June 22, 2012, drilling operations were completed.
+This well is currently being tested based on positive indications of oil-bearing formations within the targeted Bilara-Jodhpur reservoirs.
+The Punam-1 is the third well in a twelve well exploratory program for RJ20 Block.
+Based on this oil discovery, the consortium applied for a second extension of twelve months of Phase I from July 21, 2012 to July 20, 2013.
+Currently, we are waiting for the Government of India approval

 With regard to Block RJ21, the Operator, along with Hindustan Petroleum Corporation Limited have proposed to relinquish the block without applying for the first six-month extension and has communicated the same to the Government of India.
 We disagree with this relinquishment and have written to the Government of India to grant us the first six-month extension to allow us to complete our share of the minimum work program commitment.
-OIL has paid the petroleum exploration license fees up to January 20, 2013 which would enable us to continue the exploration program.
-However, we are awaiting Government of India approval and direction in order to proceed with the exploratory program.
+However, such arrangements were not approved by the Government of India and in July 2012, the Government of India invoked the bank guarantee of \$897,500 provided for this block and put the joint venture consortium in default forcing all the parties to relinquish their interest.
+In addition, we have recognized a provision for potential financial penalties of \$0.9 million towards estimated costs of the unfinished minimum work program of Phase I.